-Bitcoin Cash supporters believe that bitcoin split will improve its network by addressing some of its problems, like low transaction speed.
+According to Bitcoin Cash news, supporters believe that bitcoin split will improve its network by addressing some of its problems, like low transaction speed.

 Ryan Taylor, Dash Core CEO, commented: “There are many misconceptions about Bitcoin Cash and what it represents.
 To be clear, Bitcoin is not forking.
 Rather, some developers have created a new digital currency and formulated an effective means of distributing it, by giving it to everyone with an existing Bitcoin balance.”